McLargo/raspberry/README.md

 > configuration menu or `sudo Retropie-Setup/retropie_setup.sh` to access the
 > Retropie setup menu.
 No need to do it from the Retropie GUI.

+## Connect to your Raspberry Pi

+There are multiple ways to connect to your Raspberry Pi remotely.
+The most common
+are:

+- SSH: to access the command line remotely.
+You can use any ssh client, like `ssh` command from linux.
+Just need to know the IP address of your Raspberry Pi in your network.
+Example: `ssh <user>@<IP_ADDRESS>`.
+Default user in Retropie is `pi`.
+If you configure your hostname, you can use it instead of IP address.
+Example: `ssh <user>@<hostname>.local`.
+Password is the one you set during configuration.
+- VNC: to access the desktop GUI remotely.
+You need to enable VNC server in `raspi-config` first.
+I got an error, so I fixed by updating package indexes `sudo apt-get update` and installing manually `realvnc-vnc-server`.
+Still, you need to enable in `raspi-config` (or by using `systemctl` commands available during installation output).
+Important to reboot your Raspberry Pi to make the changes effective.
+Then, you can use any VNC client, like `Remmina` or `VCN viewer` to connect to your Raspberry Pi desktop remotely.
+Same way as ssh, you can use IP address or hostname and a user/password to connect.
+I had some issues connecting to remote desktop.
+As it is not a use case I need, leaving it for later.

 ## That is the beginning of a journey

 Now that I have Retropie installed and configured, I can start installing